-C17-132 Teaching Assignment and Load [Revised 10/2018]
+C17-132 Teaching Assignment and Load [Revised 10/2018; 11/2023]

-A. Kindergarten Teacher Load
+A. Kindergarten or Transitional kindergarten (TK) Teacher Load

-Two half-day daily sessions of kindergarten is considered a full-time load for a kindergarten teacher.
+Two half-day daily sessions of kindergarten or TK is considered a full-time load for a kindergarten/TK teacher.
 When a school has only one half-day daily session, additional duties, equivalent to those of other faculty members shall be assigned by the administrator for a teacher to be classified full-time.

-B. Elementary School Teacher Load

-1. Maximum number of grades
+- B. Elementary School Teacher Load - 1.
+Maximum number of grades